turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 Try submitting a new idea through the web interface again.
+You'll still see "Creating an IDEA!".

-The website should respond with "Creating an IDEA!".
+**BUT** take a look inside your database file.
+The idea you put in the browser is there!

-Take a look inside your database file.
-Your idea should be there.
+#### Redirecting After Save

 So we're doing step 1 and step 2 correctly.
 Step 3 _Send us back to the index
 page to see all the ideas_ is still not right.